pfortune/WeatherTop/README.md

 ## Usage

-- Navigate to the Dashboard view to see the weather readings from the YAML file.
+- Navigate to the Dashboard view to see the latest weather for each station, including weather conditions, temperature, wind speed, and pressure.
 - Visit the About page to learn more about WeatherTop Inc., the WeatherTop 1000 device, and the purpose of the web companion application.
 - The Main view contains interesting information about the application and the weather domain in general.